Image Source: MotleyFool

 The good news is that blended finance has created and implemented solutions for all of the challenges listed above.
 For each category, there are solutions that can mobilize financing in three phases: in the short term over the next 3 months, in the medium term over the next 12 months, and in the long term.
 One ‘elephant in the room’ challenge in the short term is limited private investor appetite: the large majority of potential cross-border investment will remain on the sidelines in the short term (although networks like the GIIN’s R3 Coalition are looking to counteract this).
 The benefit of blended finance here is that it mobilizes private investors across the whole spectrum of investment – real economy companies and financial investors, and domestic, regional and international investors.
 In addition, multilateral development banks and development finance institutions are committing, and have the financial firepower to step up activities in the short term, which can be tapered down as financial investors return in the medium and long term.

+This blog post, contributed by Andrew Apampa, is part of a series on COVID-19 and blended finance.
 Our intention is to follow up this piece with separate analyses of some of the individual challenges mentioned here, providing a practical resource on the specific blended finance solutions that can be leveraged to contribute to the fight against the impacts of COVID-19 in developing countries.
 The time for blended finance at scale has truly arrived.